DinithKumudika/MarkAssist/backend/README.md

 # MarkAssist-API
-RESTful API implementation for MarkAssist using FastAPI
+RESTful API implementation for MarkAssist using FastAPI & Beanie ODM

 ## Using the applicaiton